Flixnore/journal-mern/README.md

 ### Why MERN (MySQL Express React Nodejs)?

 Originally, I wrote this application in a LAMP stack (Linux Apache MySQL PHP).
 However, the codebase wasn't pretty and I wrote it when I was pretty inexperienced with tech stacks.
 With some inspiration from a friend, I decided to give rewriting it a shot.
 React is the most popular web framework (at least in 2022) and Nodejs is a very common backend that I felt it would be good experience with.
+Typically M stands for MongoDB, but since I already had a database backend in MySQL, I kept it :)